pounard/goat-mapper/README.md

  - [ ] implement SQL schema parsing auto configuration (from SQL to PHP class),

+ - [x] implement array-based configuration,

- - [ ] implement yaml/annotation driven configuration (from PHP class to SQL),
+ - [ ] implement yaml reader,

+ - [x] never implement annotation (yes, I hate those),

  - [ ] stabilise the symfony bundle and make it highly customizable,

  - [ ] documentation.

 Priority 3, for later:

+ - [ ] implement xml reader ? why exactly ?

  - [ ] handle null references when lazy loading any to one relationship, as of today, a virtual proxy is used, but it'll crash if loaded reference